ashryanbeats/cursor-support-check-for-xd/README.md

-# Getting started
+# Cursor Support Check for XD

-This sample plugin is shows divs with cursor classes so you can check which ones are current supported in UXP.
+This sample plugin for XD plugin developers simply shows divs in panel.
+Each div has a cursor class, so you can check which cursors are currently supported in UXP.

 ## Usage